lab272/semtex_varkinvis/README.md

 If things really go badly wrong and you want to start over, run this to erase all ports thus far installed (careful!):

-  >% sudo port -fp uninstall --follow-dependents installed
+  >% sudo port -fp uninstall installed

 There is no need to install your own BLAS or LAPACK, as these come as a standard part of Xcode (within the Accelerate framework) and are